-The majority of casino patrons engage in "positive play' or in other words exhibit no problems or concerns with their gambling.
-To help players to avoid persistent negative play experiences, efforts are in place to support continued positive play including programs that enable patrons to have the information they need to make informed gambling decisions.
-This includes information on behaviors, attitudes, and motivations of players that show no signs of at-risk or problem gambling behavior as well as information about how games work.
-For persons who are unable to maintain positive play, Licensees must offer information about problem gambling and options for help.
+The majority of casino patrons engage in "positive play" or, in other words, exhibit no problems or concerns with their gambling.
+To help players to avoid persistent negative play experiences, efforts are in place to support continued positive play, including programs that provide patrons with the information they need to make informed gambling decisions.
+This includes information on behaviors, attitudes, and motivations of players that show no signs of at-risk or problem gambling behavior, as well as information about how games work.
+For persons who are unable to maintain positive play, gaming licensees must offer information about problem gambling and options for help.
 Programs to support positive play are expected to continually evolve as new information and technologies become available.
-Licensees and others have a role to innovate and assure programs and materials that support positive play and address problem play are woven into gaming establishment practices and policies.
+Licensees and others have a role in innovating and assuring programs and materials that support positive play and address problem play are woven into gaming establishment practices and policies.